 Arquipelago is a multi-cultural and multi-perspectival practice that operates through design, research, teaching, and speculation.

-Arquipelago considers ‘architecture’ a continuum that negotiates all disciplines ranging from urban design-to-interior architecture and product design-to-graphic visualization.
+Arquipelago considers design a continuum that negotiates all disciplines ranging from architecture and urban design, to interiors, product design, and graphic visualization.
 Our design approach emerges from intensive research paired with creative experimentation.
 Through a shared dedication to innovation and cross-disciplinary collaboration, we work to blur boundaries between the design disciplines.
 Our projects range in size and scope from award-winning designs for bike racks and deployable marketplace infrastructure, to carefully detailed residential interiors and large-scale urban design proposals.
 Design teams at Arquipelago are characterized by global experience and multi-disciplinary expertise.